-Three would-be immigrants are huddled behind a spokesperson, who denies he Chinese, and testifies he is instead Korean (Corean).
-Above their huddle, a banner testifies to the United States “treaty with Corea.”
+Three would-be immigrants are huddled behind a spokesperson, who denies being Chinese and testifies he is instead Korean (Corean).
+Above their huddle, a banner testifies to the United States’ “treaty with Corea.”
 The sign also says, “Coreans may live at their option throughout America,” a privilege the Chinese once enjoyed under the protection and promise of the Burlingame Treaty.

 Above the U.S. emblem reads, “E. Pluribus.
 Unum.
 Except Chinese.”